sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-flex/README.md

 }
 ```

-We can right-align them all:
+You can right-align them all:

 ```css
 ul {